Copyright 2021 CLICK WebDesigns

-From September 2017 to May 2019, Kyle was the bass vocalist for On The Vox, one of Berklee's premier a cappella groups.
-He is currently the bass vocalist for Point of Departure, Berklee's only vocal jazz group.
+During his first two years at Berklee, Kyle was the bass vocalist for On The Vox, one of Berklee's premier a cappella groups.
+He spent his last years as the bass vocalist for Point of Departure, Berklee's only vocal jazz group.

 Kyle first performed on stage at age 7 in the Dan Kane Singers' Christmas Show, with a solo performance before an audience of 5,000.
 He began his formal music instruction that same year and spent the next 10 years studying piano, guitar, bass clarinet and voice.

 In high school, Kyle played bass clarinet in the Honors Wind Ensemble, guitar and tenor sax in the Jazz Bands, and sang in the Honors Camerata Choir.
 He is also classically trained in piano.
 He earned seats in the MMEA (Massachusetts Music Educators Association) District Orchestra, MMEA District Band, All-State Orchestra and All-State Symphonic Band.